 The Kay Sage Catalogue Raisonné will bring to fruition the meticulous work and scholarship of Stephen Robeson Miller, curator of Double Solitaire: The Surreal Works of Kay Sage and Yves Tanguy at the Katonah Museum of Art in 2011.
 It is our objective to produce a fully illustrated record of the artist's oeuvre, including comprehensive provenance, exhibition history, and publication history.
 The projected date of publication is 2016 with a loan exhibition planned to celebrate the book launch.

 Owners of works by Sage are asked to complete the Catalogue Raisonné Submission Form, a copy of which can be downloaded by clicking here, and send it by fax or mail to our office.
 Inquiries can be made by email to firstname.lastname@example.org or by contacting the office.

 HISTORY OF THE PROJECT

 In 1973, at the age of seventeen, Stephen Robeson Miller walked into Clapp and Tuttle Bookstore, Main Street South, Woodbury, Connecticut, and came across a copy of a catalogue rasionné titled Yves Tanguy: une recueil de ses oeuvres/A Summary of His Work, published ten years earlier in an edition of 1200 numbered copies by Pierre Matisse Editions, New York.
 The catalogue had been compiled by Tanguy’s wife, Kay Sage, who had lived in Woodbury from 1940 until her death in 1963.
-With a passionate interest in Surrealism, Miller decided then and there that he would do for Sage what she had done for Tanguy, and the idea of a Sage catalogue raisonné was born.
+Using her Tanguy catalogue raisonné as his model, Miller decided then and there that he would do for Sage what she had done for Tanguy, and the idea of a Sage catalogue raisonné was born.
+(1)